WaylonWalker/waylonwalker.com/pages/blog/custom-scrollbar-design.md

 ---
 templateKey: blog-post
-tags: []
+tags: ['webdev']
 title: Custom Scrollbar Design
 date: 2020-02-21T12:11:00Z
 status: published

+---

-description: Getting a custom scrollbar on your site makes it stand out a bit compared to the very plain stock one that are on most sites.
+Getting a custom scrollbar on your site makes it stand out a bit compared to the very plain stock one that are on most sites.
 This is how I set mine up on my gatsby site.
-cover: "/static/custom-scrollbar-wtih-gatsbyjs.jpg"

----
 Inspired by Wes Bos's new [uses.tech](https://uses.tech) I wanted a custom scrollbar on my personal site.
 I had tried to do it in the past, but gave up after it was not working.

 ## Looking at the Source